-Page of excerpts & links to Science Journal Studies & Reports by Doctors regards: i) Reduced Fertility Associated with Eating Saturated Fats & Animal Hormones (Meat, Dairy, Chicken Eggs); ii) Higher Fertility Associated with Increased Consumption of Plant Foods; iii) the Feminization of Males by Consuming Animal Hormones.
+Clips, Quotes & Links for Science Reports regards: i) Reduced Fertility Associated with Eating Saturated Fats & Animal Hormones (in Red Meat, Dairy, Chicken, Eggs); ii) Improved Fertility Associated with Plant-based Diets; iii) the Feminization of Males by Consuming Animal Hormones.

 = = = =

 Dr Michael Greger MD’s clip “Meat Hormones & Female Infertility” is at https://www.youtube.com/watch?v=-_B88TcG3Jk – Excerpts: “pregnant women, in particular, may want to stay away from all meat… meat is so packed with sex steroid hormones that when pregnant women eat meat, it may affect the development of their sons’ genital organs while still in the womb – such that when they grow up, they have decreased fertility… we know that all meat has these hormones, and they looked only at the fertility of the next generation.
 So, in effect, this study showed eating meat may lead to fewer grandchildren…